-Using library databases such as Academic Search Premier, Academic OneFile, or Access World News, will ensure that any source you find is published, meaning it has a print equivalent.
+Using library databases such as Academic Search Complete, Academic OneFile, or Access World News, will ensure that any source you find is published, meaning it has a print equivalent.
 Often you will find newspaper articles on the internet through credible sources such as the New York Times.
 Just because you find it on a newspaper's website does not mean that every article has a print version.
 To check, try the links below, or search for it using library resources.
 If you're not sure how, Ask a Librarian.

 Printed sources will have certain types of publication information that electronic only sources may not.
 When evaluating your source, look for the following things to help determine if your source has a print version:

 Finding this information can help you verify that the electronic source you're looking at also has a print version.

 Ulrich's Web: Access information about newspapers, magazines, and journals published throughout the world, covering all subjects.

 Note: Ulrich's will tell you if a source is in print, but not if your specific article is in print.
 To verify this, search library databases for the specific article.
 You can start with the databases mentioned above.